 But one Saturday I woke up late and by the time I was hungry I realized it was 1:30pm and I’d already basically been fasting, so I thought that day would be a good day to start!

-Spoiler alert: I completed 4 full days of the 5.
-Keep reading to see my experience and results.
+Spoiler alert: I had to start over on Day 2.
+Keep reading to see my day-by-day experience and results.

 Breakfast was a nut butter bar and two algal oil vitamin pills.
 Algal oil is made from algae, and is one of the few vegan sources of EPA and DHA, which are Omega-3 fatty acids.
 (You can read more about the benefits of algal oil by clicking here.)